tylermorganwall/raybonsai/README.md

 <!-- badges: end -->

 raybonsai: Generate 3D procedural trees in R, rendered with rayrender\!
-Procedural generation code based on the flametree package by Davielle Navarro.
+Procedural generation code based on the flametree package by Danielle Navarro.

 ## Installation